-village tree 68"x36" oil and fabric on canvas
+outdoor patio 24"x36" 2025 oil, mixed media on canvas

 I have been exploring the place where fine art and folk art intersect.
 My subject matter draws from the local experience of community, family and immediate surroundings as well as an internal dream place.
 Although some of the imagery is very personal, I am always striving for the universal.
-The figures in the pictures are simultaneously 'me' and a sort of 'Everyman'.
+The figures in the pictures are simultaneously 'me' and a sort of 'Everyman.'
 At times I approach a composition like a quilt, or even a stained glass window; breaking down the composition into luminous forms and shapes.
 I try to see the pictures simultaneously both for their 'story' and as pure abstraction.
 I'm interested in memory; the memory of place and experience.
 It's the moment that happens when the external world overlaps with the internal world.